vitpodsokhin/html2md/README.md

 Follow the steps below to install and run the Flask application:

-1. Install Python 3.x by downloading and running the installer from <a href="https://www.python.org/downloads/" target="_new">https://www.python.org/downloads/</a>.
+1. Install Python 3.x by downloading and running the installer from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 2. Install Flask by running `` pip install flask `` in the command prompt or terminal.
 3. Install html2markdown by running `` pip install html2markdown `` in the command prompt or terminal.
 4. Save the code to a file named `` app.py ``.